 Construction and Monitoring.

-Attach each tilt plate using epoxy bonding compound to a location on each rock unit as directed by the Project Manager
+Attach each tilt plate, using epoxy bonding compound, to a location on each rock unit as directed by the Project Manager

 Paint one rock bolt per rock unit with reflective paint as directed by the project manager.